Written By Holly Quibell

 The whole experience lasted 2 minutes.

 Walking across the lobby room, my heart was pounding, and I found myself a ball of mixed emotions.
 Not only was I experiencing the most amazing high from just meeting Steve, I was also disappointed with the interruption, and my inability to ask more questions.
 I didn’t want to ask questions while he signed the guitar.
 I wanted to be polite and have the guitar be the focal point of concentration.
 I was really hoping I could ask a question or two after the guitar signing, but alas it was just not meant to be.
-Once upstairs I let the ink on the guitar dry before covering it in parchment paper and painters tape.
+Once upstairs I let the ink on the guitar dry before covering it with the parchment paper and painters tape I had previously stuffed into my purse.
 There was no way I was going to let a single smudge happen to that guitar.

 (Holly, hopefully your next Hackett experience will be more positive, Ed)